mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 ## Prerequisites

-The [MongoDB Enterprise Kubernetes Operator](https://docs.mongodb.com/kubernetes-operator/master/) and [MongoDB Ops Manager](https://docs.opsmanager.mongodb.com/current/application/) must be installed and operation.
-The Kubernetes Operator must be able to communicate with Ops Manager.
-Instructions on installing the MongoDB Kubernetes Operator can be found in the MongoDB [documentation](https://docs.mongodb.com/kubernetes-operator/master/installation/).
+[MongoDB Controllers for Kubernetes (MCK)](https://www.mongodb.com/docs/kubernetes/current/) and [MongoDB Ops Manager](https://docs.opsmanager.mongodb.com/current/application/) must be installed and operational.
+MCK must be able to communicate with Ops Manager.
+Instructions on installing MCK can be found in the MongoDB [documentation](https://www.mongodb.com/docs/kubernetes/current/installation/).
 MongoDB Ops Manager should be installed by the MongoDB Professional Services team so it is installed and configured securely and correctly.

-[Helm](https://helm.sh/docs/intro/install/) is required to be installed and [Helmfile](https://github.com/roboll/helmfile) is also highly recommended.
-If Helmfile is used you will also need [Helm-Diff](https://github.com/databus23/helm-diff).
+The `helmfile.yaml` in this repository installs MCK for you.
+See [Run](#run) for both the Helmfile and the plain Helm approach, and for applying the CRDs.

+[Helm](https://helm.sh/docs/intro/install/) is required to be installed.
+[Helmfile](https://github.com/helmfile/helmfile) is optional but recommended, as it installs the operator and the MongoDB deployment together and in the right order.
+[Helm-Diff](https://github.com/databus23/helm-diff) is needed for `helmfile diff` and `helm diff`, with either approach.

 These Helm charts assume PVs and Storage classes already exist within the Kubernetes cluster.

 ## Set Up

-Two environment variables are required, called `ENV` and `NS` (both case senstive).
-The first describes the selected environment for deployment, which correspondes to a directory under the `values` directory, and the second describes the Kubernetes namespace.
+The charts can be used with [Helmfile](#deploying-with-helmfile), which also installs the operator and keeps the two releases in the right order, or with [Helm directly](#deploying-with-helm).
+Helmfile is recommended, but nothing in the charts requires it.

 The variables for each deployment are contained in the `values.yaml`.
-The `values.yaml` file for the selected environment must reside in a directory under `values/<ENV>` such as `values/dev/values.yaml` or `values/production/values.yaml`.
+If you are using Helmfile, the `values.yaml` file for the selected environment must reside in a directory under `values/<ENV>` such as `values/dev/values.yaml` or `values/production/values.yaml`.
 Each **\<ENV\>** directory will be a different deployment.
-The `examples` directory contains an examples `values.yaml` file, plus there are examples under the `values` directory so the reader can see the structure.
+The `examples` directory contains example `values.yaml` files so the reader can see the structure.

+Helmfile requires two environment variables, called `ENV` and `NS` (both case sensitive).
+The first describes the selected environment for deployment, which corresponds to a directory under the `values` directory, and the second describes the Kubernetes namespace.
+A third, `MCK_VERSION`, is optional and defaults to 1.11.0.

+If you are using Helm directly you can keep the `values.yaml` wherever you like and pass the path with `-f`.

 ## Deployment Requirements